EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

  The best simple cloud solution that your demanding projects deserve.

-CHOOSE YOUR FAVORITE CLOUD SERVER
+ Choose your favorite Cloud Server
 ----------

  Whether you're looking for the cloud server with the best price-performance ratio or need unshared power for your production workloads, we have an option for you.

 ####  Shared  Cost-Optimized  ####